-You can use a hair pomade on freshly washed or dry hair.
+Like we mentioned above, you can use a hair pomade on freshly washed or dry hair.
 If your hair needs a bit of a refresh before you start, use a little dry shampoo!
-Spritz the L’Oréal Paris Elvive Extraordinary Clay Dry Shampoo and you should be good to go.
+Spritz your scalp and roots, brush through, and you’ll be good to go.

-It’s time to grab your pomade!
+It’s time to reach for your pomade!
 One of the best things about styling your ‘do with a hair pomade is that the look is totally customizable.
 Keep in mind that a little product goes a long way.
 Start with a dime-sized amount, rub it between your palms, and work it through your hair to create your desired shape.
-You can slick your locks back or add some piecey, messy texture for a bedhead look.
+You can slick your locks back or add some piece-y, messy texture for a bedhead look.
 It’s totally up to you!

-This step is optional depending on the hold of your pomade.
-If you opted for a light or medium hold pomade, you may want to set your style with some hairspray once you’ve perfected your ‘do.
-If you need a little extra hold, reach for the L’Oréal Paris Elnett Precious Oil Satin Hairspray and spray your style.
+This step is optional, depending on the hold of your pomade.
+If you opted for a light or medium-hold pomade, you may want to set your style with some hairspray once you’ve perfected your ‘do.
+If you need a little extra staying power, grab the L’Oréal Paris Elnett Precious Oil Satin Hairspray and spray your style.

-Next, learn how to use another must-have hairstyling product: Here’s How to Use a Texture Spray.
+Next up: Learn how to use another must-have hairstyling product.
+Here’s How to Use a Texture Spray.